Halkbank (Serbia): History

-Although founded back in 1956 under the name Komunalna banka za srez Čačak, in this form Čačanska banka operated since 28 December 1990.
-It was admitted to the free market in Belgrade Stock Exchange on 15 November 2004.
+Although founded back in 1956 under the name Komunalna banka za srez Čačak, renamed Čačanska banka in 1990.

-On 20 March 2015 the Turkish Halkbank acquired 76.76 percent of shares of the Čačanska banka for 10.1 million euros, becoming the sole majority owner.
+In 2015, the Turkish Halkbank acquired 76.76 percent of shares of the Čačanska banka for 10.1 million euros, becoming the sole majority owner.
 Prior to the acquisition by the Turkish Halk Bankası, it had a network in 24 cities all over Serbia.
-In 2015, the bank changed its name to Halkbank a.d., and also moved its headquarters from Čačak to Belgrade, due to the expansion of business.
+In that same year, the bank changed its name to Halkbank and moved its head office from Čačak to Belgrade, due to the expansion of business.

-As of February 2017, its ownership structure consisted of: Halkbank (76.76%) and other minor parties.
+As of 2017, its ownership structure consisted of: Halkbank (76.7%) and other minor parties.

-91.81% of the capital of Čačanska banka Čačak is held by legal entities, of which 28.49% by the Serbian State, 25.00% by the European Bank for Reconstruction and Development and 20.00% by the International Finance Corporation.
+It is listed on Belgrade Stock Exchange since 2006.